 Balsamic vinegar is sweeter and thicker in texture, so I had to add something to red wine vinegar to thicken the texture.

 The alternative with sugar is good, but the one with maple syrup is exceptional.
-Some people suggest honey, but I use maple syrup when I want to make a fancy dish or I have important guests on for dinner.
+Some people suggest honey, but I personally prefer maple syrup.
+Like honey, the likelihood of maple syrup going bad is quite low.
+And it’s a great choice for fancy dishes or for when you have important guests.

 The ratio is like this: 1 part maple syrup, 4 parts red wine vinegar.